PhD in English

 - Writing Sample: One 15-20 page scholarly paper for students applying for Literature Studies or for English Language and Linguistics.
 Creative Writing applicants should submit one critical/scholarly paper and one of the following: a sample of your fiction (15-30 pages), creative non-fiction (15-20 pages), or poetry (15-20 pages).

-Your application cannot be read until all of these materials have been received.
-All materials must be received by the departmental deadline of January 1.
+Your application cannot be read until all these materials have been received.
+All materials, including letters of recommendation, must be received by the departmental deadline of January 1.

 Admission Contact Information